On the Well-posedness of Magnetohydrodynamics Equations for Incompressible Electrically-Conducting Fluids: Some Remarks on MHD Turbulence

 From these conservation laws, we deduce some additional flow quantities which elucidate the nature of turbulence in magnetohydrodynamics.
 Equation (\ref{eq:energy}) has an alternative form

 where the last equality sign holds only when the magnetic diffusivity $\lambda$ vanishes.
 A similar bound holds for the vorticity

-It is clearly that we can calculate similar bounds for the derivatives such as $\partial_x^{\alpha} \partial_t^{\beta} \Pi$.
+It is clear that we can calculate similar bounds for the derivatives such as $\partial_x^{\alpha} \partial_t^{\beta} \Pi$.
 In particular, we are interested in two motions with fluctuations in their initial data.
 We readily assert that

 and